Cosmo-Tech/getting-started-with-data-injection/README.md

 [azure-digital-twin-injector](https://github.com/Cosmo-Tech/azure-digital-twin-injector),
 a set of Azure Functions that wraps Azure Digital Twins REST API to ease its connection into Data Factory.
-The following template deploys the injector and gives the Function App the role of Azure Digital Twin Data Owner in this resource group.
+The following template deploys the injector Azure function.
+WARNING: After deploying you must set the azure function as 'Azure Digital Twins Data Owner' of the ADT you want to handle.
 As for the previous steps, select your resource group, enter the name of your Digital Twins, and a new name for the injector Function App.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FCosmo-Tech%2Fgetting-started-with-data-injection%2Fmain%2Farm%2FdigitalTwinInjectorTemplate.json)